Replacing a Lost License in California

-- Fill out a Driver's License of Identification Card Application (Form DL44).
+- Fill out a Driver's License or Identification Card Application.

 - Provide proof of your identity, SSN, and residency.

-Both parents must sign your application if you're younger than 18 years old.
-If your parents are divorced or you have a legal guardian, the CA DMV will accept the signature of the adult who has legal custody.
+If you're younger than 18 years old, BOTH parents must sign your application.
+If they are divorced, or you have a legal guardian, the CA DMV will accept the signature of the adult who has legal custody.

 - Pay the applicable fee (the CA DMV accepts personal checks, money orders, and debit cards, but NO credit cards):

 - Class C driver license: $36.

 - Commercial Class C: $43.

 - Commercial Class A or B: $43.

 - Have your thumbprint taken.